Confide CEO Jon Brod on the White House, bad press, and what’s next for his secure messaging app

 TC: I believe Spicer also warned them that disappearing text messages involving anything government related was a violation of the Federal Records Act.
 Did you hear from the White House about this?

 JB: No, we haven’t been contacted by the White House, but you raise an interesting point that also receives a lot of press attention, which is the legality of this.
 My position is pretty straightforward: There are certain people in certain industries for whom certain communications are regulated — maybe FINRA in financial services or the Federal Records Act if you’re a member of the executive branch of the government.

 If you’re regulated, please use Confide in a way that complies with that regulation, just as you would any other communication device.

 TC: So there’s all this excitement around Confide.
-But as your profile is rising, security researchers are following you more closely and by mid February, you’re slammed in the press by a report that says there are holes in the app.
+But as your profile is rising, security researchers are following you more closely and by mid February, you’re slammed in the press by one team that says there are holes in the app.
 In layman’s terms, what exactly happened, and how did you resolve it?

 JB: A security research firm comes and tries to find vulnerabilities in Confide.
 We’re able to detect them coming and are able to fix most of their issues in real time.
 There are some that we can’t, and they notify us, and then through a responsible disclosure — which is generally how these work with security firms — they give us a little time to fix the problems.
 We fix them incredibly quickly.
 Then they go out and publicize their research paper.

 Importantly, no Confide user was impacted throughout any of this.
 We made all the changes, and that’s what happened.

-TC: One concern of a colleague of mine at TechCrunch, our security reporter, Kate, is your use label of “military grade” security in marketing the app.
+TC: One concern of a colleague of mine at TechCrunch, our security reporter, Kate, is your use of the label “military grade” in marketing the app.
 What does that mean?

 JB: It’s hard to describe encryption and security, so we use terms that give people a general sense [of what it means], and “military grade” is one of those terms that we use.
-Basically, this is end-to-end encryption, and what that means is that as soon as you hit send on a message, it gets encrypted, and the only thing that can decrypt that message is a unique key that is generated on and never leaves the device of the recipient.
+Basically, this is end-to-end encryption, and what that means is that as soon as you hit “send” on a message, it gets encrypted, and the only thing that can decrypt that message is a unique key that is generated on and never leaves the device of the recipient.
 Then once the message sort of detects that key, it gets decrypted.
 That’s what we mean by end-to-end, or military grade, encryption.

 But then after we decrypt something, we go another step.
 Ater we decrypt a message, there’s an ephemeral component.
-So once you read a message, you hit close or reply, and the message is gone forever.
+So once you read a message, you hit “close” or “reply,” and the message is gone forever.
 We delete it from our servers and wipe it from the phone.
 We also have screenshot protection; we’ve gone to great lengths to prevent screenshots, because they’re the enemy of the disappearing.
 So fundamentally, we’re trying to take the privacy of the spoken word and we’re trying to port that to the convenience of digital communication.

 TC: Before we get into this screenshot protection, another feature of your technology that concerns Kate is why you’ve created your own code, rather than use tried-and-tested protocols.
 Relatedly, she mentioned that because Confide’s encryption protocol hasn’t been publicly tested and hacked and audited to ensure that it’s strong, it could be hard for you to sell to enterprises.
 Wickr went public with its own code in February for that same reason.

 JB: So open source is kind of a double-edged sword.
 In one respect, you put the playbook out there, which gives people increased confidence.
 On the other hand, it creates vulnerabilities, particularly around the ephemerality and the screenshot protection.
-So to this point, we’ve elected not to open source our code; it’s the same philosophy that some other end-to-end encrypted messengers, like iMessage, have.
+So to this point, we’ve elected not to open source our code; it’s the same philosophy that some other end-to-end encrypted messengers have, like iMessage.
 But it’s something we continuously discuss and we’ll continue to evaluate.

 TC: Do you want to go after enterprises eventually?
 Is that where the money is?